sign/translate/docs/docs/companies/state-of-the-art.md

 3. The woman in the video signs the following: "Hello, my name is `[name]`.
 Nice to meet you."
 4. The signer is saying: "Excuse me.
 Do you mind if I sit here?"
 5. The signer is saying: "Excuse me.
 Do you have a second?
 Do you mind if I ask you a question?"

+Using Gemini 2.0 Flash (2024/12/15), the model is not able to generate better translations:

+1. 0:00-0:03: "Don't understand." ...
+2. ...
+"Stop...
+I am thinking about this...
+I'm not sure." ...
+3. ... the English translation is: Stop, I think I'm done?
+4. ...
+English Translation: "I don't know."
+5. ...
+In English, she is conveying the idea of "I don't understand."